THE OKANAGAN’S WATER STORY…

 We are also working with the agricultural community, industry, commercial and institutional users, local governments and the Okanagan’s water suppliers, ensuring a coordinated valley-wide response to our water challenges, recognizing that the water of the Okanagan is all connected.
 We are all part of ‘One valley.
 One water.’

-To that end, we issued our first “Okanagan Drought Bulletin” for 2018 on June 26 with information on the local water supply situation.
-This was in response to the province declaring Level 2 drought in watersheds surrounding the Okanagan and the fact that although our valley is currently at Level 1, the forecast is for a hot, dry summer and possibly drought.
-You can find the bulletin here.
-We will be providing updates as they become necessary.
+To that end, we issued our first “Okanagan Drought Bulletin” for 2018 on June 26 and a second on August 24 with information on the local water supply situation.
+The first bulletin was in response to the province declaring Level 2 drought in watersheds surrounding the Okanagan and the fact that although our valley was at Level 1, the forecast was for a hot, dry summer and possibly drought.
+The second bulletin was released as the drought deepened, as some Okanagan streams began to dry and the province declared our region in Level 2 drought.
+You can find the June 26 bulletin here and the August 24 bulletin here.
 You can find more information on our Okanagan Basin Water Board – Drought Information Page.

 BC DROUGHT LEVELS EXPLAINED